 Just in case you missed it, here is the latest news piece on the CBC National news that was put together to tell our story: We have now raised almost $12,500 towards cyclone relief in Burma!
 We couldn’t do it without our generous donors.
 If you have not already donated, please do so by either […]

-After leaving Popai, we were eager to see all that the Big Island of Hawaii has to offer, since we hadn’t had the chance to venture much more than 15miles from where we were living.
-The first thing we did was head for Hilo to rent a car since the bus system, although free, isn’t […]
+After leaving the permaculture property of Popai where we lived for four months, we were eager to see all that the Big Island of Hawaii has to offer, since we hadn’t had the chance to venture much more than 15miles from where we were living.
+The first thing we did was head for Hilo to […]

 One of the mainstays of my personal daily chores is goat milking and feeding the goats every morning.
 The entire process takes about an hour from start to finish, and believe it or not – I like it!
-There are seven goats, four of which get milked, one of which is the eldest and is […]
+That’s right: in trade for free accommodation, I milk goats.
+I really never thought I would say […]

-There are lots and lots (and lots) of critters here, which range from domesticated to downright creepy.
-Having already shared with you what the centipedes are like, here is a smattering of other animals we share our days (and nights) with: THE BUGS & OTHER “PESTS” Fruit Flies They are everywhere, small, and supremely annoying. […]
+There are lots and lots (and lots) of critters in Hawaii, which range from domesticated to downright creepy.
+Having already shared with you what the centipedes are like, here is a smattering of other animals we share our days (and nights) with: This post was originally published in 2007.
+It has since been updated for […]